Brajendranath De

-Brajendranath Dey (23 December 1852 – 20 September 1932) was an early Indian member of the Indian Civil Service.
+Brajendranath De (23 December 1852 – 20 September 1932) was an early Indian member of the Indian Civil Service.

 Early life and education

 De studied at Hare School, Calcutta, and then Canning Collegiate School and Canning College, Lucknow.
-Always ranking at the top of his class in school, he was placed in the first division in all his final examinations.
-He came first from his school in the Entrance examination of Calcutta University and fourth in the first division in the First Arts (F.A.) examination of Calcutta University.
-A student of English (Honours), he ranked sixth in the first division in his Bachelor of Arts (B.A.) examination.
-Since he was a first divisioner, he was allowed to take the Master of Arts (M.A.) examination of the Calcutta University soon after the completion of his B.A.
-(Honours) examination.
-He was ranked second in the M.A. examination and was awarded the silver medal of Calcutta University.
+After consistently ranking at the top of his class, he was placed in the first division in all his final examinations.
+He came first in his school during the entrance examination of Calcutta University and fourth in the first division in the First Arts examination of Calcutta University.
+A student of English (Honours), he ranked sixth in the first division in his Bachelor of Arts examination.
+Since he was a first divisioner, he was allowed to take the Master of Arts examination of the Calcutta University soon after the completion of his Bachelors (Honours) examination.
+He was ranked second in the Master of Arts examination and was awarded the silver medal of Calcutta University.

 Later, he travelled to England for his higher studies, on the advice of his grand-uncle, Peary Charan Sarkar and his father's mentor, Raja Dakshinaranjan Mukherjee, the taluqdar of Shankarpore, United Provinces and for some time assistant commissioner of Lucknow.
 In England, he joined University College, London to appear in the Open Competitive Services examination.
 Having taken the examination successfully, he joined the Indian Civil Service in 1873, emerging 17th in a batch of 35 successful probationers selected from a total of 360 candidates.
 He was the 8th Indian member of the ICS.
 Subsequently, he was called to the Bar by the Honourable Society of the Middle Temple on 7 June 1875.
-He was admitted to St. Mary Hall, Oxford, where he spent one year, from 1874 to 1875, on a Boden Sanskrit Scholarship, having attended the lectures of Professor Max Mueller and Mr. Ruslan.
+He was admitted to St. Mary Hall, Oxford, where he spent one year, from 1874 to 1875, on a Boden Sanskrit Scholarship, having attended the lectures of Professor Max Mueller and Ruslan.
 He was the first Indian ICS officer to have studied in a college in Oxford.

 His second son-in-law was Sir Sarat Kumar Ghosh, ICS, Chief Justice of Jaipur and Kashmir and the only interim Chief Justice of the High Court of Rajasthan, his fifth daughter and son-in-law were the social reformer Saroj Nalini Dutt, MBE, and Gurusaday Dutt, ICS, Secretary, Local Self Government and Public Health, Government of Bengal, his sixth son-in-law was Lieutenant Colonel Jyotish Chandra De, IMS, 2nd Indian Principal of the Calcutta Medical College, his seventh son-in-law was Captain (Hon.)
 Dr. Paresh Chandra Datta, first Chief Medical Officer of the B.R.
 Singh Memorial Hospital, Calcutta then of the East Bengal Railway and Director of Public Health, Government of West Bengal and his third son was Major (Hon.)
-Basanta Kumar De, Traffic Superintendent General and then Commercial Traffic Manager of the BNR.
+Basanta Kumar De, Traffic Superintendent General and later Commercial Traffic Manager of the BNR.

 Two of his grandsons were Ranajit Datta, chairman and managing director of Braithwaite, Burn and Jessop Limited and the historian Barun De, chairman, West Bengal Heritage Commission.
 Two of his great-grandchildren were the singer Uma Bose and the cameraman Subrata Mitra.